Dasharo/docs/docs/dasharo-menu-docs/device-manager.md

 ## Secure Boot Configuration

-This submenu allows to configure UEFI Secure Boot functionality.
+This submenu allows configuring UEFI Secure Boot functionality.
 By default Dasharo firmware released after October 2022 has Secure Boot disabled by default with no keys and certificates provisioned.